All About Tomatoes & FODMAPs

 A Fruit By Any Other Name

-When it comes to servings sizes, use your Monash app to help guide you.
-Here are some things to watch out for when buying tomatoes and tomato products:
+When it comes to servings sizes, use your Monash University and FODMAP Friendly smartphone apps to provide the most up-to-date serving size amounts.
+Here are some things to watch out for when buying tomatoes and tomato products.

 Many contain high fructose corn syrup as well as onion.
-Some natural brands, such as Annie’s, rely on cane sugar for sweetening, but still include onion.
+Some natural and/or organic brands, such as Annie’s, rely on cane sugar for sweetening, but still include onion.

 So dip your fries, just don’t slather it on.
-And, by the way, if you would rather not have high fructose corn syrup, try Simply Heinz.
+And, by the way, if you would rather not have high fructose corn syrup, Simply Heinz is another great choice.

 Diced or Petite Diced Tomatoes